Perwahl/SOVLRules/docs/SetupAndDeployment.md

 ## Deployment Zones

-In a standard game of SOVL the playing surface has 2 deployment zones laid out along the sides of the table.
+In a regular game of SOVL the playing surface has 2 deployment zones laid out along the sides of the table.
 On a Standard table (40" across) the deployment zones are 8" deep, leaving 24" between them.
 When players deploy their units they have to be placed fully within their owners deployment zone!

 <img style="float: center;" src="../assets/images/deploymentZones.png" width="600">